10 Necessary Steps to Protect Your Facebook Page

 Step #3 Do not share your login credentials

 Never ever share your login credentials with anyone, for any reason.
-To share access to your business page, use Business Manager or Business Suite and add Admins with appropriate roles and ensuring they also have 2FA set up.
+To share access to your business page, use Business Manager or Business Suite and add Admins with appropriate roles and ensure they also have 2FA set up.

 Step #4 Monitor your account activity